 Involuntary Manslaughter Penalties and Sentencing

-The base sentence for involuntary manslaughter under federal sentencing guidelines is a 10 to 16 month prison sentence, which increases if it was committed through an act of reckless conduct.
-The minimum sentence for involuntary manslaughter committed with an automobile is higher still, although judges may use a certain amount discretion.
+The base sentence for involuntary manslaughter under federal sentencing guidelines is a 10 to 16 month prison sentence, which increases if the crime was committed through an act of reckless conduct.
+The minimum sentence for involuntary manslaughter committed with an automobile is higher still, although judges may use a certain amount discretion in those cases.